Coding Agent

 How It Works

-The agent gets four tools: read, write, ls, and execute.
+The agent gets four tools: read, write, ls, and a policy-enabled Python execution wrapper.
 The system prompt establishes a workflow — explore first, understand the code, make changes, then verify.
 The max_steps=50 limit gives it room for complex tasks while preventing runaway execution.

 This pattern mirrors how a developer works: look at the project, read the relevant files, make changes, and run the tests.